 Kris is going to the Gender Discussion Group meeting with us.
 We shouldn't leave without them.

 Jo’s fraternity is recruiting new members.
 Are you interested in checking out their organization?

-Someone may also just wanted to be referred to only by their name: Sarah went back to Sarah’s house to take care of the puppy.
+Someone may also want to be referred to only by their name: Sarah went back to Sarah’s house to take care of the puppy.
 Jo asked if I liked the members of Jo’s fraternity.
 I told Jo that they seemed like fun people.

 First Year Programs fosters a successful undergraduate student experience through strategic programming that focuses on positive academic transitions and the development of learning communities.
 Through partnerships with faculty, staff, alumni, and student leaders our programs create the space for students to define how they will engage, learn, and thrive at the University of Washington.